Go To Top

 14. Do you own or rent your home?

-Let the insurance company know if you own your home, rent, or if you have some other status such as living with family or in a college dorm.
+Let the insurance company know if you own your home, rent, or if you have some other living situation, such as living with family or in a college dorm.

-Why they ask: If you’re a homeowner, you may get lower rates.
+Why they ask: You may get lower rates if you’re a homeowner.
 Again, statistics show that homeowners tend to file fewer claims.
 The company may also offer to quote home or renters insurance for you to see if a bundling discount is available.

 15. Are you currently insured?